softwaremill/akka-http-session/READMEv2.md

 scenarios, session data can be transported using custom headers (the names of the headers are configurable in the config).

-When using headers, you need to store the session (and, if used, refresh) tokens yourself.
+When using headers, you need to store the session (and, if used, refresh-) tokens yourself.
 These tokens can be stored in-memory, or persistently e.g. using the browser's local storage.

 You can dynamically decide which transport to use, basing e.g. on the user-agent or other request properties.